Horse racing in the Philippines: English-style oval horseracing

 English-style horseracing was first used in the Philippines from 1881, being held twice yearly for four consecutive days.
 The event was supported by Governor-General Eulogio Despujol.
 The location was moved in 1881 from the MJC in Quiapo, Manila to the oval of the Hippodromo de Santa Mesa (Santa Mesa Hippodrome) in the district of Santa Mesa, also in Spanish Manila, next to the Pasig River; by 1880 Quiapo had become crammed with shops and businessmen's residences.
 The new location was a ricefield rented by the club from the Tuasons, a family club member.
 The grandstand next to the new oval track was made of nipa and bamboo.
-Back then, horseraces in the oval track ran clockwise, like in England, but nowadays they run counter-clockwise, like in the United States.
+Back then, horseraces on the oval track ran clockwise, like in England, but nowadays they run counter-clockwise, like in the United States.

 The horseracing activities of the MJC were suspended during the 1896 Philippine Revolution, a conflict between Spanish soldiers and Filipino revolutionaries.
 They resumed after the ratification of the 1897 Pact of Biak-na-Bato.
 The truce was celebrated in Manila with a fiesta in Manila for the entire month of January 1898.
 The MJC intended to celebrate the truce by holding a race known as the Gran Copa de Manila ("Grand Manila Cup") in May 1898.
 The prize trophy for the winning horse rider would have been a 22 in silver cup made in Hong Kong, embellished with horses' heads and a likeness of Justitia, the goddess of justice.
 But it was not to be, because in 1898 horseracing in the Philippines was suspended with the onset of the Spanish–American War, that lasted from April 25 until August 12, 1898.
 The Gran Copa trophy was sent by the MJC to the Shanghai Bank in Hong Kong for safekeeping, and was only returned in 1937, after 38 years.